mvolkmann/blog/src/zig.md

     with the size and address of every allocation.
     It defaults to `false`.

-- `std.heap.LogToWriterAllocator`

-  This allocator is similar to `std.heap.LoggingAllocator`, but allows specifying where the log messages should be written (such as a file).

 - `std.heap.LoggingAllocator`

   This wraps another allocator and logs all the allocations and frees